xZanderBR/Custom-Mod-Editor-Feature-Portfolio/README.md

 ## Overview
 This repository documents my work extending a popular mod editor to support loading compressed mod files.
 The actual source code and implementation remain **private** to respect creator rights.
+The developers didn't intend for assets to be obtainable from mods.

 Instead, this repo highlights:
 - **Problem**: The editor did not natively support mod files, only project files